 1. Floor Mats and Activity Gyms- We love the Fisher Price Kick & Play Piano Gym-

-The mat and hanging toys are excellent for tummy time, lying on the back and reaching, kicking, and musical play.2.
-The Boppy Lounger- A great way to work on that tummy time and supported sitting.
+The mat and hanging toys are excellent for tummy time, lying on the back and reaching, kicking, and musical play.

-6. Look for toys that provide different sensory input- This means toys with different textures (crinkle books are great), different shapes, and different sounds.
+5. Look for toys that provide different sensory inputs- This means toys with different textures (crinkle books are great), different shapes, and different sounds.
 Lamaze toys are a great brand to look at.
 Our babies are experiencing everything for the first time!
 It is important to provide a variety of input as they start to form their movement patterns and schema of the world around them.

 6 months-1 year Gifts